 5G: The Internet of Things Era

-The way we live, work and play will be fueled dramatically by 5G wireless technology.
-It won’t only prove greater reliability, enhanced capacity and faster speed, but also it will enable a wave of new kinds of tech products embracing the IoT technology with a world of new industries and users.
+5G wireless technology will fuel the way we live, work and play dramatically.
+Moreover, it won’t only prove greater reliability, enhanced capacity and faster speed, but also it will enable a wave of new kinds of tech products.
+In turn, these products embrace IoT technology with a world of new industries and users.

 What is 5G?

 5G is the 5th mobile generation network that provides virtual connectivity between everything around, including machines, objects and devices.